-New England Vegetable & Fruit Conference and Trade Show will be held next December 10 -12, 2019 at the DoubleTree by Hilton (formerly known as the Radisson) in Manchester, NH.
-It will include more htan 30 educational sessions over 3 days, covering major vegetable, berry and tree fruit crops as well as various special topics.
-Farmer-to-Farmer sessions will bring speakers and farmers together for informal, in-depth discussion on certain issues.
+New England Vegetable & Fruit Conference and Trade Show is held alternate years at the DoubleTree by Hilton (formerly known as the Radisson) in Manchester, NH.
+It includes more than 30 educational sessions over 3 days, addressing major vegetable, berry and tree fruit crops as well as various special topics.
+Farmer-to-Farmer sessions bring speakers and farmers together for informal, in-depth discussion on certain issues.

 There is also an extensive Trade Show with over 120 exhibitors.
 We hope that you will enjoy your time here, and meet with fellow growers, advisors, researchers, and industry representatives.
 We want you to leave with new ideas and new information that will have a positive impact on your farm.